Rechargeable lithium metal battery: Commercialization

 Rechargeable lithium metal batteries have been commercialized by Bolloré in the Bluecar program, and thin film batteries with low energy content were sold by Cymbet and others.
 Several companies are developing rechargeable lithium metal batteries for applications in consumer electronics devices and electric vehicles.
 The status of the development efforts that have publicly announced data is summarized in the table below.

+Characteristics

+Although this type of battery has been available as small coin batteries since the 2000's, attempts to produce larger versions capable of providing large amounts of power have, so far, proved unsuccessful.
+Lithium metal batteries have very different characteristics to the more common lithium-ion batteries.